-Niantic is updating Pokémon Go and other titles to support indoor gaming – TechCrunch
+Niantic is updating Pokémon GO and other titles to support indoor gaming – TechCrunch

 These updates aren’t just those made for the consideration of players’ needs during this time of crisis — they’re also necessary changes to ensure Niantic continues to operate both during the pandemic and beyond.

 Niantic’s live events have driven big business to the cities that hosted them — nearly $250 million in tourism revenue in 2019, it once said.
 It also served as a mechanism to drive its own revenues and keep players engaged over time.
-The plan had worked — Pokémon Go has continued to grow, even though it’s not the hyped-up global phenomenon it was at launch.
+The plan had worked — Pokémon GO has continued to grow, even though it’s not the hyped-up global phenomenon it was at launch.
 Last year was its highest-grossing year ever, a report from Sensor Tower found, as the game pulled in nearly $900 million in player spending in 2019.
 Much of the revenue was due to the game’s significant updates and real-world events, the report noted.

 These latest updates aren’t the first changes Niantic has made in response to the COVID-19 outbreak.
-It had already modified gameplay in Pokémon Go to encourage users to stay inside — including by rewarding players who caught their Pokémon while inside, for example.
-It also just launched a new form of gameplay called the GO Battle League that can be played from home, reduced walking requirements, and discounted select items so players wouldn’t have to walk as far to catch Pokémon, among other things.
+It had already modified gameplay in Pokémon GO to encourage users to stay inside — including by rewarding players who caught their Pokémon while inside, for example.
+It also just launched a new form of gameplay called the GO Battle League, which can be played from home, with reduced walking requirements and discounted select items so players wouldn’t have to walk as far to catch Pokémon, among other things.

 In Harry Potter: Wizards Unite, the company increased the amount of content that’s near players on the map, so they could progress in the game without traveling far.
 Potions were also tuned to support people playing from home.